Archibald Reiss: Serbia

 When Serbia was overrun in 1915 he joined the Serbian Army in its retreat across Albania to return with the victorious Serbian Army when it liberated Belgrade in the final days of the war.
 He was known as a great friend of Serbia and the Serbian people and after the war decided to stay and live in the Kingdom of Yugoslavia.
 Upon the invitation of the Serbian Government, he carried out an inquiry on Hungarian, German and Bulgarian atrocities in Serbia during World War I and published the reports in European papers.
 He was part of the Serbian Government's envoy at the Paris Peace Conference, 1919.
 He found propaganda postcards of the Austrian-Hungarian Army showing atrocities against Serbian people.

 After the war, Reiss helped establish the first police academy in Serbia and teach forensic sciences.
 He was one of the founders of the Red Cross of Serbia.
 He became an honorary citizen of Krupanj in 1926.

+In 1929 Reis enters in a street quarrel next to his house in Belgrade and had been beaten by his Albanian neighbour's with wooden sticks. - He died before reaching the hospital.

-After his death, his body was buried in the Topčider cemetery and, at his own request, his heart was buried on Kajmakčalan hill.
+After his death, his body was buried in the Topčider cemetery and, at his own request, his heart was buried in the Saint Peter Church on Kajmakčalan hill.
 The urn containing his heart was later demolished as revenge by the Bulgarians in World War II.